How MFT Helps with PCI Compliance

 Move Closer to Full Compliance

-The risk of data theft and fraud has been increasing – how do you protect your customers?
+The risk of data theft and fraud has been increasing—how do you protect your customers’ data?

-We can help.
-Thru, our cloud managed file transfer (MFT) solution, has many features that help your company achieve compliance, including:
+Thru can help.
+Our cloud managed file transfer solution has many features that help your company protect data and achieve compliance, including:

 Share: